 About

 Sooner born and sooner bred, Professor Stillwell earned a B.A. summa cum laude and a J.D. with highest honors from the University of Oklahoma.
-In law school, she finished number one in her class and earned membership in the Orders of the Coif, Barristers, and Scribes.
-After earning her J.D., Professor Stillwell served as a law clerk to federal and state judges at all levels of the court system and gained valuable practice experience as a litigation associate at top Oklahoma City and Houston law firms.
+In law school, she finished first in her class and earned membership in the Orders of the Coif, Barristers, and Scribes.
+After earning her J.D., Professor Stillwell served as a law clerk to federal and state judges at all levels of the court system, including the U.S. Courts of Appeals for the Second and Tenth Circuits, and gained valuable practice experience as a litigation associate at leading Oklahoma City and Houston law firms.

 Additional Information